 Although this is a business you can start for under $500, it will depend on how you put the hampers together.
 Build relationships with local suppliers to get a great price for wholesale.

-11. Personal coaching
+11. Personal advisor

 Most of you investment will be spent on marketing yourself, for example on social media.
 But you can attract clients by can offering free consultations or sample sessions.